(A version of this post was shared with Pirates & Princesses and published on January 17, 2022.)

 Frontierland’s Splash Mountain is a fan favorite flume ride, especially on a hot Florida day.
 Audio animatronic critters are front and center here as guests tour the deep southern critter country.
 The story follows the journey of the restless (and reckless) Br’er Rabbit as he gets into trouble with Br’er Fox and Br’er Bear.
 Hold onto your hat and prepare to get wet when you dive into the briar patch!

-Ride this attraction while you still can, as it is currently on the endangered species list.
-For socially sensitive reasons related to the attraction’s inspiration film Song of the South, Disney Imagineers are redesigning this attraction to be themed to the animated feature film The Princess and the Frog.
-Our best guess is that the attraction will close permanently within the next year or two.
+Note: For socially sensitive reasons related to the attraction’s inspiration film Song of the South, Disney Imagineers are redesigning this attraction to be themed to the animated feature film The Princess and the Frog, which is planned to open in Summer 2024.

 Big Thunder Mountain Railroad